19 Sweet and Savory Toast Recipes (All Under 250 Calories)

 19 Sweet and Savory Toast Recipes

 Toast might be one of the most underrated foods.
 It’s comforting.
 It’s cheap.
 It’s convenient.
 And, if done right, it can be good for you.
-Starting with a base of whole-grain or sprouted bread, toast can act as a vehicle to get in some seriously healthy foods.
+Starting with a base of whole-grain or sprouted bread, toast can act as a vehicle for some seriously healthy foods.
 Here are 19 sweet, savory and scrumptious toast recipes that you can enjoy at breakfast, lunch and dinner (or even at snack time) — all for 250 calories or less!

-Studies show that spicy foods can give your metabolism a slight boost and increase feelings of satiety, so finish this dish off with a drizzle of Sriracha.
+Studies show that spicy foods can give your metabolism a slight boost and increase feelings of satiety, so finish this dish with a drizzle of Sriracha.